Lynnwood, Washington: Economy

 As of 2015, Lynnwood has an estimated 19,095 residents who were in the workforce, either employed or unemployed.
 Only 12 percent of Lynnwood residents work within city limits, while approximately 31 percent commute to Seattle, 9 percent to Everett, 6 percent to Bellevue, and 4 percent to Edmonds.
 Regional job centers in Downtown Seattle, the Boeing assembly plant near Paine Field in Everett, Downtown Bellevue, and the Microsoft Redmond Campus employ the majority of Lynnwood workers.
 The average one-way commute for Lynnwood workers in 2015 was approximately 30 minutes; 69 percent of workers drove alone to their workplace, while 12 percent carpooled, and 10 percent used public transit.
 The largest industry of employment for Lynnwood workers are educational services and health care, with approximately 23 percent, followed by retail (15%), food services (13%), and professional services (12%).

 Lynnwood is also a major job center for Snohomish County, with approximately 24,767 jobs in 2012, but only seven percent of workers in Lynnwood live within the city limits.
 Over 52 percent of workers in Lynnwood reside within Snohomish County, while 9 percent reside in Seattle.
 The largest industry in Lynnwood is the services sector, with approximately 45 percent of workers, followed by retail (28%) and education (8%).
 The retail sector, centered around Alderwood Mall, employs 7,000 people and generates 50 percent of the city's tax revenue.
 Professional services are concentrated in office parks near Alderwood Mall, comprising 176 buildings with nearly 2.8 e6sqft of leasable office space.
 The largest non-retail employers in the city include the Edmonds School District, the city government, and Automatic Data Processing (ADP).
 Clothing retailer Zumiez and knife manufacturer SOG Specialty Knives are headquartered in Lynnwood.

 Demographics

-The 1960 United States census counted 7,207 residents within Lynnwood city limits, which grew by 134 percent to nearly 17,000 by the 1970 census.
-From 1970 to 1990, the city's population nearly doubled, fueled by annexations and suburban development.
-During this period, Lynnwood gained a significant population of Asian Americans, primarily of Korean and Vietnamese origin, eventually growing to 14 percent of the city's population by 2000.
+Lynnwood is the fourth most populous city in Snohomish County, with 38,568 people counted during the 2020 U.S. census.
+The 1960 census counted 7,207 residents within Lynnwood city limits, which grew by 134 percent to nearly 17,000 at the 1970 census.
+From 1970 to 1990, the city's population nearly doubled through annexations and suburban development.
+During this period, Lynnwood gained a large population of Asian Americans, primarily of Korean and Vietnamese origin, eventually growing to 14 percent of the city's population by 2000.
 The estimated population of Lynnwood was 36,420 in 2015, with an additional 28,973 people living outside city limits in Lynnwood's urban growth area.
 By 2035, the Lynnwood area is projected to have a population of over 92,000 people, including 54,400 people within the current city limits.
-Lynnwood residents had an estimated median household income of $47,700 in 2011, ranking lower than comparable suburban cities in the Seattle metropolitan area.